 - Tap on the “More” arrow in the bottom right corner of the screen

 - Turn on Low-Light Filter by tapping on the “moon” icon

 Auto Low-Light Filter

 Auto Low-Light Filter works by automatically turning on the Low-Light Filter when Alfred detects that there isn’t enough light.
-If you’re more interested in capturing movements rather than colors (for instance, you have a camera positioned to view your porch) here’s how to turn on Auto Low-Light Filter:
+To turn on Auto Low-Light Filter,

 - Tap on the setting wheel in the Camera’s thumbnail